We've got you

 St. Lawrence College accommodates students with temporary or permanent disabilities as defined in Section 10 (1) of the Ontario Human Rights Code, 1990.
 Accommodations are based on the functional limitations associated with a student’s disability, which interfere with their academic functioning, as well as, tailored to correspond with the specific program requirements.
 Students who receive accommodations must still meet the essential course and program requirements in order to be successful.
 Accommodations provided to our students with disabilities ensure access, not success, and do not provide an advantage - they simply "level the playing field."

 Click to expand and learn more about the different academic accommodations that we support.

 Adaptive or Assistive Technology (AT) is a generic term that includes any piece of equipment or software that is used to increase efficiency, maintain function, or improve the capability of individuals with disabilities.
 AT is used to achieve greater independence while compensating for any functional deficits.

 The Adaptive Technologists work closely with the Counsellors/Accessibility Advisors in supporting students with disabilities.
 After a referral, students may see an Adaptive Technologist for:

 - An AT assessment and/or review of existing AT

 Learning and taking classes remotely from home may have its challenges.
 Here are some options for assistive technology: Assistive Technology Options.

-Student Wellness & Accessibility at St. Lawrence College offers testing for students who require testing accommodations.
+Student Wellness & Accessibility (SWA) at St. Lawrence College offers testing for students who require are eligible for testing accommodations.